-If you activate the app's warning feature, the coronavirus apps connected to the shared exchange server can retrieve the current positive lists worldwide, which means that users who are currently abroad on holiday or business trips, for example, can also be warned.
+If you activate the warning feature, please note that users can retrieve the latest positive lists regardless of where they are (even if they are abroad on holiday or on a business trip, for example).
 Otherwise, the data transmitted by the app is processed exclusively on servers in Germany or in another country in the EU (or the European Economic Area), which are therefore subject to the strict requirements of the General Data Protection Regulation (GDPR).